marcandrews/mybb-gcm-push-notifications/README.md

 # GCM Push Notifications for MyBB
-This plugin for MyBB pushes notifications via Google Cloud Messaging to Chrome after a post is made to a user's subscribed thread.
+This plugin for MyBB pushes notifications via Google Cloud Messaging to Chrome after a post is made to a user's subscribed thread or a user receives a private message.

 ## Requirements
 - MyBB 1.8x hosted over HTTPS
-- Modern version of Chrome (tested on Windows and Android, but all platforms should work)
+- Chrome 45+ on Windows, Android or Chrome OS

 ## Demo
  1. Make sure your Chrome browser is synced with a Google account
- 2. Navigate to my [MyBB Dev Forums](https://chivegaming.org/dev/) and register
+ 2. Navigate to [MyBB Dev Forums](https://gamingchapter.org/dev/) and register
- 3. Enable GCM Push Notifications from your User CP > [Edit Options](https://chivegaming.org/dev/usercp.php?action=options) (under Default Thread Subscription Mode)
+ 3. Enable GCM Push Notifications from your User CP > [Edit Options](https://gamingchapter.org/dev/usercp.php?action=options) (under Default Thread Subscription Mode)
     - note that this is my development forum so if I'm currently working on the plugin, the demo may not function correctly; however, I will try to always have a functioning/tested version on GitHub
  4. Post a new thread and subscribe to it or subscribe to an existing thread
- 5. Open a new Chrome incognito window, and register a second account on my MyBB Dev Forum
- 6. Post to your first account's subscribed thread to see notification
+ 5. Open a new Chrome incognito window, and post as a Guest to your subscribed thread to see notification

 ## Instructions